 Which car has the best features?

 The Brezza, Ciaz and the Baleno are very very closely matched when it comes to features and gadgets.
 Let’s start with the exterior.
 All three cars get projector headlamps but only the Brezza and the Baleno get a set of LED daytime running lights.
 The Ciaz and the Brezza get a standard set of tail lamps while the Baleno gets LED tail lamps.
 All three cars come with a set of 16-inch alloy wheels on the top of the line variant (we prefer the ones on the Ciaz the most).

 When it comes to the interior all three cars get steering-mounted audio and phone controls, a starter button with keyless entry, and an auto-dimming rear view mirror.
 The Ciaz does get a leather interior option on the top of the line variant that the Baleno and the Brezza lack.
 The Brezza, Baleno and Ciaz all get the same touchscreen infotainment package which supports navigation, Bluetooth telephony (and audio streaming) and of course, a USB plug-in.

-Only the Baleno and the Brezza get Apple CarPlay though, which is rather surprising as the Ciaz is the most expensive car here.
+All three cars get Apple CarPlay and Android Auto.
 The Brezza also gets additional features like automatic wipers and cruise control.
 So, the Brezza is the most loaded in terms of tech and gadgets and wins this segment but the Baleno is a very close second place.
 The Baleno’s dashboard is also far better designed than the Brezza and the Ciaz and would definitely appeal a lot more to younger audiences.

 Which one would give me the best driving pleasure?